TDK74/YOLOv8_on_laptop/README.md

-# YOLOv8_on_laptop
+# YOLOv8 on laptop
-Quickly Run YOLOv8 for Real-Time Recognition on a Laptop.
+Quickly Run YOLOv8 for Real-Time Recognition on laptop.

 * Based on the guide from this site: